Dieter97/SensorFusion_Carla/docs/code/fusion2.md

-# Lidar_object_fusion
+# Cluster_camera_fusion

 ### Overview
-This is the fist fusion system as proposed in my paper.
+This is the second fusion system as proposed in my paper.
-This ROS node will fuse the lidar and camera sensor input based on camera proposed ROI's.
+This ROS node will fuse the lidar and camera sensor input based on lidar proposed clusters and ROI's.

 ### Inputs